akaash897/SQL_vs_NoSQL/README.md

-This README will provide an organized guide for replicating the experiment across all these databases, Summarizing installation steps, setup requirements, and other essential information for each of the databases tested.
+This README will provide an organized guide for replicating the experiment across all these databases, summarizing installation steps, setup requirements, and other essential information for each of the databases tested.
 ---

 # Key-Value Store Database Performance Comparison